 As we can relate to from all of our day-to-day dealings, fixed assets cannot be traded off as fast as you want.
 Such assets take some time while being traded off, and if you try to speed up the process, you will have to incur losses.

 Knowing all about liquidity now, and the liquidity associated with different assets, you would now want to know all you can do to increase the liquidity of your business.

-Repeating what we have talked about in a detailed manner above, the liquidity of your business is the inability to pay loans as they come.
+Repeating what we have talked about in a detailed manner above, the liquidity of your business is the inability to pay funding as they come.
 Most entrepreneurs and business owners realize that cash is king, which is why they value all the cash that is coming into your business.

 When it comes to liquidity inside the business, there are a couple of ratios that can be used for quantifying liquidity and seeing how you stand.
 You need to know where you stand when it comes to liquidity so that you can take the relevant measures required for improvement.
 The status of your company can duly be improved if you take liquidity measures right when they matter.